Apply

 • A candidate who has passed with a minimum of 50% marks in aggregate the Bachelors of Architecture or equivalent courses recognized by the Council of Architecture in India or abroad recognised by UGC / AIU are eligible to apply.

-• Candidates who are in the final year of their studies in B.Arch appearing for their final degree examinations in March-May 2023 are also eligible to apply.
+• Candidates who are in the final year of their studies in B.Arch appearing for their final degree examinations in March-June 2024 are also eligible to apply.
 They should have secured 50% or above aggregate in all the Semesters / Years of Undergraduate Examinations conducted so far.

 The candidate shall apply with a Statement of Purpose and three recommendation letters.
 There shall be an entrance examination conducted by CHRIST (Deemed to be University) followed by a personal interview of the candidate's portfolio of academic and professional works.